What is Minimalist Fun?

-Ultimately, these diversions are only temporary, and some of them are empty, or even harmful.
-And when we're constantly looking for variety and excitement, we need to keep upping the ante.
+Some of these diversions are empty, or even harmful.
+And if we're constantly looking for variety and excitement, we need to keep upping the ante.
 We always need something new and different.
 After all, we live in a culture that relies on keeping us in a constant state of desire.
 At some point we can no longer tolerate a quiet evening or weekend, because it's "boring."

 These kids have been entertained.
 They're not lacking for distraction, amusement, playthings, or activities.
 But they lack imagination.
 They can't take the initiative.
 They're dependent on outside stimulation.
 They're constantly buying things, or nagging for things to be bought for them.
 They have no patience for solving problems, and they absolutely cannot tolerate being thoughtful or alone.